Karaka-Management/Organization-Guide/Strategy/Business Plan.md

 Orange Management tools are used by at least 1.000 organizations in 2023

-### Startegy
+### Strategy

 #### Initial Phase

 ##### Customer

 In the beginning the goal is to reach a large amount of organizations no matter the size.
 As it is easier to address smaller organizations since they usually are less invested in existing software solutions they will be the initial target group.
-For them no customizations will be done unless they can be integrated for everyone.
+For them no customization will be done unless they can be integrated for everyone.

 For these customers the following points are most important: